 Cloud Solution Provider – Microsoft has selected a few vendors, including Tech Impact, to sell licensing to nonprofits directly.
 Each CSP can set their own price for the licensing which may be higher than going directly to Microsoft.
 Why would any nonprofit want to pay a higher price for the license?
 The answer is for better support.
 CSP pricing model often includes more support than going to Microsoft directly.
 This option is great for smaller organizations that do not have IT Pros on staff.
 It allows users to get help with Office 365 through Help Desk.
 Another scenario where paying a CSP for licensing is a good idea is for organizations that have complex Office 365 configurations that require HIPAA or other compliance, or using E5 or EMS licensing.
 These situations are difficult to manage on your own even if your organization has an IT Pro.
 The trick to using a CSP for licensing is to shop around and understand exactly what level of support you are getting for the price.

 Tech Impact is in an interesting position.
 We are a CSP but we are also a nonprofit.
 We participate in the CSP model because we believe that we are in the best position to support Office 365 use for organizations that want to take advantage of the full productivity and compliance features available.
 We have the most experience in terms of technical expertise AND nonprofit knowledge to guide you to select the appropriate licenses and support your use of them in the future.
 We are not interested in selling licenses just for “sales” sake.
 You have other options available for that.
 We are happy to discuss your situation and guide you to the right licensing and purchasing option.
-If you'd like to discuss Tech Impact's services, fill out the orange Get Started form at the top right of this page.
+If you'd like to discuss Tech Impact's services, request a free consult with one of our Office 365 experts.

 Tune in next time to learn more about Office 365 licenses and features.
 There is more to your selection decision than just Office ProPlus.
 We will discuss security and data loss prevention options!